Investing

 FDI in Figures

 Nigeria is the third host economy for FDI in Africa, behind Egypt and Ethiopia.
-The country is among the most promising poles of growth in the continent and attracts numerous investors in the sector of hydrocarbon, energy, construction, etc. According to UNCTAD’s 2022 World Investment Report, FDI flows to Nigeria totalled USD 4.8 billion in 2021, more than doubling from the previous year (USD 2.3 billion in 2020) and well above the pre-pandemic level.
-In the same year, the total stock of FDI was estimated at USD 91.8 billion, around 20.8% of the country’s GDP.
+The country is among the most promising poles of growth in the continent and attracts numerous investors in the sector of hydrocarbon, energy, construction, etc. According to UNCTAD’s World Investment Report 2023, FDI flows to Nigeria were negative by USD 187 million in 2022 (compared to USD 3.3 billion the previous year), primarily due to equity divestments.
+Nevertheless, the value of announced greenfield projects surged by 24%.
+Notable projects include Airtel Nigeria, a subsidiary of Bharti Group (India), announcing a USD 731 million data center in Lekki.
+Additionally, Sun Africa (United States) and the Niger Delta Power Holding (Nigeria) announced the construction of a 936 MW solar power plant and 443 MW-hour battery storage facility, with a total investment of USD 1.8 billion.
+At the end of the same period, the total stock of FDI was estimated at USD 88.2 billion, around 18.5% of the country’s GDP.
 The main sectors attracting FDI inflows into Nigeria include oil and gas (by far the largest recipient), telecommunications, manufacturing, real estate, and agriculture.
 The UK has a long history of trade and investment with Nigeria and remains one of the largest investors in the country.
-China has become an increasingly important investor in Nigeria in recent years, particularly in infrastructure projects such as roads, railways, and power plants; while the U.S. is also a significant investor in Nigeria, particularly in the oil and gas sector.
-Data from the Bank of Nigeria show that in Q2/2022 the total value of capital importation into the country stood at USD 1.5 billion from USD 875.62 million in the corresponding quarter of 2021, showing an increase of 75.34%.
-The largest amount of capital importation was received through portfolio investment, which accounted for 49.33% (USD 757.32 million), followed by other investments with 41.09% (USD 630.87 million), while foreign direct investment accounted for 9.58% (USD 147.16 million) of total capital imported.
-The UK was the largest investor (50.8% of the total), ahead of Singapore (9%) and South Africa (8%).
+China has become an increasingly important investor in Nigeria in recent years, particularly in infrastructure projects such as roads, railways, and power plants; while the U.S. is also a significant investor in the country, particularly in the oil and gas sector.
+Data from the Bank of Nigeria show that FDI were slow in the first three quarters of 2023 due to political risks and elevated production costs and foreign-owned subsidiaries, including Nestle, Guinness, Airtel Africa, and MTN Nigeria, have lost over around NGN 900 billion to currency devaluation.
+Yet, the adoption of pro-market reforms, including the removal of fuel subsidies and exchange rate harmonization, reversed this trend in the fourth quarter of 2023, leading to a rise in capital importation to USD 1.1 billion.

 Foreign Direct Investment 202020212022